 In the United States, cancer of the endometrium is the most common cancer of the female reproductive organs.
-The American Cancer Society estimates for endometrial cancer in the United States for 2013 are:
+The American Cancer Society estimates for cancer of the uterus in the United States for 2013 are:

-- About 49,560 new cases of cancer of the body of the uterus (uterine corpus) will be diagnosed.
+- About 49,560 new cases of cancer of the body of the uterus (uterine body or corpus) will be diagnosed.